mohan-chinnappan-n/cli-dx/ea-apex/README.md

 <a name='remote'></a>

 ## Testing REST API at heroku

+### Use case
+- We have a REST API (```/fruitsinv```) takes  given fruit name (name)  via HTTP POST, provides its qty (by calling a fruit inventory REST service: https://mohansun-rum.herokuapp.com/fruit )
+- In the dashboard when the user selects the item in the list box or the pillbox this apex REST service will be called to get the qty

 ```
 $  sfdx mohanc:ws:rest -r https://mohansun-rum.herokuapp.com/fruit -m POST -d fruitData.json  -f header.json
 [